yegor256/blog/_posts/2014/jul/2014-07-20-liquibase-in-maven.md

 </databaseChangeLog>
 {% endhighlight %}

-We save this file we in `src/main/liquibase/2014/002-add-user-address.xml`.
+We save this file in `src/main/liquibase/2014/002-add-user-address.xml`.
 In big projects, you can name your files by the names of the tickets they are produced in.
 For example, `045-3432.xml`, which means changeset number 45 coming from ticket #3432.